Kentucky governor: Death toll from flooding rises to 25

 “We’ve still got a lot of searching to do,” said Jerry Stacy, the county’s emergency management director.

-Portions of at least 28 state roads in Kentucky were blocked due to flooding or mudslides.
+Portions of some state roads in Kentucky were blocked due to flooding or mudslides.
 Rescue crews in Virginia and West Virginia worked to reach people where roads weren’t passable.

+The deluge came two days after record rains around St. Louis dropped more than 12 inches and killed at least two people.
+Last month, heavy rain on mountain snow in Yellowstone National Park triggered historic flooding and the evacuation of more than 10,000 people.
+In both instances, the rain flooding far exceeded what forecasters predicted.